 Students who expect to miss class for religious observances should contact their instructor about these dates at the beginning of the semester (per university policy).

-All assignments must be submitted on Canvas (which automatically assesses for plagiarism and AI-generated text using Turnitin as well as grammar or translation apps).
+All assignments must be submitted on Canvas (which automatically assesses for plagiarism and Al generation using Turnitin).
 Please follow the specific instructions for each assignment.

 Essays